fritz1reikoz/Active-Directory-Home-Lab/README.md

 - Choose “Domain join instead” and enter an account name (e.g., saul goodman) and password (Password1).
 - Proceed with the installation, selecting “No” for “Do more across devices…” and declining “Get help from digital assistant”.
 Choose your preferred privacy settings.

-<h2>Setting up User Machine</h2>
+<h4>Setting up User Machine</h4>

-In VMWare Player, go to “Manage” and install VMWare Tools.
+- In VMWare Player, go to “Manage” and install VMWare Tools.
-In the virtual machine settings, go to “View Your PC Name” and rename the PC (e.g., Saul-PC).
+- In the virtual machine settings, go to “View Your PC Name” and rename the PC (e.g., Saul-PC).
 Restart the virtual machine.
-Repeat these steps for the second user machine, using the account name walter white, password Password1, and PC name Walter-PC.
+- Repeat these steps for the second user machine, using the account name <i>walter white</i>, password Password1, and PC name Walter-PC.

 Active Directory (AD) Setup, Groups, and Policies
 Log in to the Windows Server